Madikwe Game Reserve

 Our rates include all meals (plus accommodation and two game drives a day).

-We operate a cash bar which is stocked with an array of wine, beers, ciders and soft drinks.
+We operate a cash bar which is stocked with an array of wine, beers, ciders and soft drinks, at very reasonable prices.

 May I bring my own wine?